 After climbing all the peaks and completing the tally sheet located in the back of the book, the final step is to visit the book's seven "peak sponsors", local businesses who will sign or stamp a hiker's sheet.
 They may also ask you a question to confirm that you successfully climbed "their" mountain!

 Those who climb all 13 official peaks will receive a certificate of completion and can enjoy bragging rights as official "West Milford 13ers."
-Weise's book may be purchased at numerous locations in West Milford and Ringwood or on-line.
-For more information on the book or guided hike schedules, email the author or refer to his Web site.
+Weise's book may be purchased at numerous locations in West Milford and Ringwood.
+For more information on the book or guided hike schedules, email the author or refer to his website.